 - This drug can cause very bad and sometimes life-threatening blood problems.
 Long-lasting kidney problems have happened in some people who get certain blood problems.
 This drug is not approved for nighttime leg cramps.
 If you have questions, talk with the doctor.

-- It is used to treat or prevent malaria.
+- It is used to treat malaria.

 - It may be given to your child for other reasons.
 Talk with the doctor.